MicrosoftDocs/powerapps-docs/powerapps-docs/maker/canvas-apps/accessibility-keyboard-navigation.md

 ---
-title: Improved keyboard navigation for the keyboard tab key in canvas apps (Experimental)
+title: Improved keyboard navigation in canvas apps (Experimental)
 description: Learn about how to use the improved keyboard navigation experience for better accessibility.
 author: hemantgaur
 ms.service: powerapps